Q: How long does

 it take for you to make a holster?

-A: Each holster takes between 1-1/2 to 2-1/2 hours to create, depending on the extent of your custom modifications.
-In fact, some of the highly custom rigs we've produced have taken over 4 hours to complete.
+A: Each holster takes at least 2-1/2 hours to create.
+Depending on the extent of your custom modifications, some of the highly custom rigs we've produced have taken over 4 hours to complete.
 We could make faster, but the quality of the fit and finish would suffer.
 In addition to the 16 step process we use just to create the holster, a good deal of time is spent testing the holster and fine-tuning the action.

 Q: What is the